Friday, November 8, 2024

 One of the problems with the Orion Nebula is it is easiest to see and photograph when the weather is cold.
 I put out the Seestar last night and my fingers got really cold as I was fiddling with it, the phone app, and the flashlight I was using.
 The Orion image is a 45-minute stack (270 images), which actually took 101 minutes real time.
 The discrepancy must be due to a lag time between images and a high proportion of images that the software discards for whatever reason.
 I took five different stacks between 8 and 45 minutes, and the automatically-produced images all looked comparable except for some rotation.
 The 45-minute one is the only one I restacked.

-While setting up, I noticed that Jupiter is particularly bright, so I aimed the Seestar at it for a few minutes.
+While setting up, I noticed that Jupiter was particularly bright, so I aimed the Seestar at it for a few minutes.
 The bottom image is a stack of only six images, but going for a longer time would not have helped.
 I think the severe lens flare is from my neighbor's porch lights.
 The Seestar is not a good planetary scope, so really what I was going for with Jupiter was the Galilean moons.
 All four are visible, and from left to right are Ganymede, Io, Europa and Callisto.

 No comments: